Medical Power of Attorney Georgia

 Medical Power of Attorney

-Medical Power of Attorney gives someone else the right to make decisions about your health care and treatment in case you yourself are not able to decide.
+Medical POA (Power of Attorney) gives someone else the right to make decisions about your health care and treatment in case you yourself are not able to decide.
 The attorneys at Faulkner Law can help you with the process.

 All major estate planning decisions should be made with the assistance of a reputable law firm like Faulkner Law.
 William “Stan” Faulkner expertly helps his clients achieve their personal and financial goals, as well as resolve difficult problems in probate.